daviduffy/tiny_gallery_slider/README.md

 ## Features:
  - horizontal sliding (backwards and forwards)
  - centered image with previous and next images displayed on R and L
+ - slide images loaded on-demand when using the `data-src` attribute

 ## Planned:
  - infinite mode
- - ajax for slide images